 - Confluent for Kubernetes (CFK)¶

-- A cloud-native control plane for deploying and managing Confluent in private cloud environments through declarative API.
+- Confluent for Kubernetes (CFK) is a cloud-native control plane for deploying and managing Confluent in private cloud environments through declarative API.

 - Confluent Platform¶

-- A specialized distribution of Kafka at its core, with additional components for data integration, streaming data pipelines, and stream processing.
+- Confluent Platform is a specialized distribution of Kafka at its core, with additional components for data integration, streaming data pipelines, and stream processing.

 - Confluent REST Proxy¶

 Confluent REST Proxy provides a RESTful interface to an Kafka cluster, making it easy to produce and consume messages, view the state of the cluster, and perform administrative actions without using the native Kafka protocol or clients.